The Tropical Geometry of Subtraction Schemes: Subtraction scheme

 The second part of the lemma follows trivially from noting that if $\rho \in \sigma_I^+$, then $\mathcal{I}|_{\sigma'}|_\rho = \mathcal{I}|_{\mathrm{Span}_+\mathcal{R}}|_\rho$ and $v_{\rho_i}|_\rho = 1$ for all $i \in I$.

 \end{proof}

 Let us now consider the following renormalization map,

 The combinatorics behind the above formula is familiar from the work of BPHZ on UV renormalization \cite{Hepp1966,Zimmermann1969}, and similar \emph{forest formulae} have been written down also for IR divergences \cite{CHETYRKIN1982340, CHETYRKIN1984419, Herzog:2017bjx}.
 The novelty compared with these previous results is that the renormalization map defined here produces an integrand that is not only finite but also \emph{locally finite}.
-This is the first main result of this section, \begin{theorem} The integrand $\mathcal{I}^{\rm ren}$ defined in Eq. \eqref{eq:ren} is locally finite. \end{theorem} \begin{proof} Due to Th. \ref{th:localfinite3} it suffices to prove that $\mathrm{Trop\ } \mathcal{I}^{\mathrm{ren}}(\rho) = a + \mathcal{O}(\epsilon)$, with $a<0$, for all $\rho \in \mathbb{R}^n$.
+Furthermore, we will see shortly that our counter-terms can be integrated explicitly as many times as the order of the pole that they cancel, therefore manifesting the pole structure of the integral.